 We have a stock option plan whereby awards are granted to certain of our employees.
 The fair value of the stock options granted by us to our employees is recognized as compensation expense on a straight-line basis over the applicable stock option vesting period.
 We measure the fair value of the options using the Black-Scholes option pricing model as of the grant date/measurement date.
 Shares issued upon the exercise of options are new shares.
 We estimate forfeitures based on historical experience and expense related to awards is adjusted over the term of the awards to reflect their probability of vesting.
 All fully vested awards are fully expensed.
-See Note 18 in the Consolidated Financial Statements presented in Item 8 of this Annual Report on Form 10-K for further information regarding specific assumptions utilized in valuation of share-based compensation arrangements.
+See Note 18 in the Consolidated Financial Statements presented elsewhere in this prospectus for further information regarding specific assumptions utilized in valuation of share-based compensation arrangements.